Sensor chip HPA - hydrofobic surface

 The recommended temperature for analysis is 25°C or below.
 A hydrophobic surface has an inherent affinity for the microscopic air-bubbles that tend to form in aqueous solutions at elevated temperatures.
 Therefore, the buffers must be degassed.
 If experiments are performed above 25°C or at low flow rates, degassing must be very thorough to secure undisturbed data recording.
 The eluent buffer should always be detergent-free, freshly prepared, filtered through a 0.22 µm and degassed.

-The adsorption of lipids starts with a wash of the surface with a five-minute injection of 40 mM octyl-glucoside (n-Octyl Β-D-Glucopyranoside) in water at a flow rate of 5 – 10 µl/min and ends with an extraclean command.
+The adsorption of lipids starts with a wash of the surface with a five-minute injection of 40 mM octyl-glucoside (n-Octyl Β-D-Glucopyranoside) in water at a flow rate of 5 – 10 µl/min.
+Cleaning the injection system after the octyl-glucoside is recommended.

 Membrane associated proteins are best deposited on the chip together with the lipid vesicles (3).